 You will need to upload documentation of your vaccination.
 This could be a picture of your physical vaccine card, or a digital vaccine card.
 If you upload a digital vaccine card, please make sure that your name and birthday are included on the digital card so we can confirm your information.
 If you received your vaccination in California, you can look up your vaccination record at https://myvaccinerecord.

 How can I confirm if I uploaded this already?

 Check your electronic health record by logging into the Cowell portal; from the menu (left side) find medical clearances and click on "update" next to "Covid".
 If you see an uploaded image and have entered the dates you received the vaccines, then you are all good.
 You may receive a reminder email, these are sent out to the entire student body, please do not stress if you receive this email and have already confirmed that you have uploaded this information.

-What vaccines meet the University requirement?
+What vaccines meet the University's requirement?

-Vaccines meeting the University requirement include those approved by the Centers for Disease Control (CDC) and/or any other COVID-19 vaccine which has received emergency use authorization by the World Health Organization (WHO) or another national regulatory organization.
+Vaccines meeting the University requirement include those approved by the Centers for Disease Control (CDC) and/or any other COVID-19 vaccine which has received emergency use authorization from the World Health Organization (WHO) or another national regulatory organization.
 As of June 29, 2021, the vaccines that have received approval from the World Health Organization (WHO) include:

 - Pfizer/BioNTech (8/23/21 Received FDA Approval)

 Why is there no religious exemption for students?